mark-me/hyphenatr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 `hyphenatr` : HYPHENATE ALL THE THINGS

-At the moment, this requires <https://github.com/hunspell/hyphen> to be installed on the local system first.
-Am working to get it to ship with the package.

-Support for extra hyphenation rules from <http://www.textcontrol.com/en_US/downloads/dictionaries/> coming soon.

 The following functions are implemented:

 -   `curr_dict`: Identify current hyphen rules language